1566 Icarus: Meteor shower

 Icarus is thought to be the source of the Arietids, a strong daylight meteor shower.
-However other objects such as the short-period sun-grazing comet 96P/Machholz are also possible candidates for the shower's origin.
+However other objects such as the short-period Sun-grazing comet 96P/Machholz are also possible candidates for the shower's origin.

 Close approaches

-Icarus has an Earth minimum orbital intersection distance of 0.0352 AU, which translates into 13.7 lunar distances (LD).
+Icarus has an Earth minimum orbital intersection distance (MOID) of 0.0352 AU, which translates into 13.7 lunar distances (LD).
 This near-Earth object and potentially hazardous asteroid makes close approaches to Earth in June at intervals of 9, 19, or 28 years.

 On 14 June 1968, it came as close as 0.042482 AU.
 During this approach, Icarus became the first minor planet to be observed using radar, with measurements obtained at the Haystack Observatory and the Goldstone Tracking Station.

 The last close approach was on 16 June 2015, when Icarus passed Earth at 0.05383 AU.
 Before that, the previous close approach was on 11 June 1996, at 0.10119 AU, almost 40 times as far as the Moon.
 The next notably close approach will be on 13 June 2043, at 0.0586 AU from Earth.